-Within a few days of receiving the form, one of St. Bart’s clergy will be assigned to officiate at your service.
-If you desire a particular priest at St. Bart’s, please indicate on the form or let us know.
-If you desire to have a priest not on our staff participate in your wedding, please make that arrangement after speaking with the priest assigned to you at St. Bart’s.
+Within a few days of your first contact with Peter, one of our St. Bart’s clergy will be assigned to officiate at your service.
+If you desire a particular priest at St. Bart’s, please indicate that to Peter.
+If you wish to have a priest not on our staff participate in your wedding, please make that arrangement after speaking with Peter.

-Your priest will be in touch by email within a week of receiving your form to arrange a first conversation by phone.
+Your assigned priest will be in touch by email within a week of your contact with Peter to arrange a first conversation by phone.
 An in-person meeting with both members of the couple will follow.
 Please do not firmly set a date until you have met with your priest and together determined that St Bart’s is the right place for your wedding.

 If either of you has been divorced, our clergy must receive permission from the Bishop of the Diocese of New York to perform the marriage ceremony.
 Your priest will explain this process.

 Planning the liturgy (service details) occurs under the direction of the priest.
 Each couple is encouraged to select the scripture readings for their service.
 Review suggested readings here.
 Other readings may be suggested and used with the approval of the officiating clergy.

 Each couple will be assigned one of our musicians, who will be creative and flexible in helping you choose music appropriate to the sacred space and solemnity of the liturgy.
 Bring your ideas and preferences to them.
 Because of the sacred nature of the Marriage Rite, music outside of the Classical/Sacred repertoire (popular songs, show tunes, etc.) is best used at your reception.
 The music of the service is ultimately at the discretion of the officiating priest.
 St. Bart's music director must be consulted and give consent if other musicians are to be invited.